 Recipe link to the extraction of coconut milk is given at the end of the recipe.

 2 sprigs curry leaves

 Tip the green chillies, pumpkin pieces and salt into the thin coconut milk and cook al dente.
 Pumpkin easily disintegrates so it should not be allowed to cook completely.
-Once the pumpkin is 75 percent cooked, pour in the thick coconut milk.
+Once the pumpkin is 75 percent cooked, pour in the thick coconut milk .
+Mix the rice flour in a little water, stir and tip it into the boiling Valval. .
 Lower heat.
 Heat oil in a pan.
 Drop in the cumin seeds and after they splutter add the curry leaves.
 Drop the seasoning into the Valval.
 Switch off, cover and keep aside for about fifteen minutes for the flavours to infuse.
 Goes well with rice.